Kavuti/aws-experiments/S3/README.md

 After 90 days in Archive Instance Access tier.
 Optionally from 90 to 700+ days (configurable) they are moved to Archive Access tier.
 Optionally from 180 to 700+ days (configurable) they are moved to Deep Archive Access tier

+## S3 Object Lock
+To adapt a WORM (Write Once Read Many) model.
+Block an object version deletion for a specified amount of time.

+## Glacier Vault Lock
+Same model, lock the policy for future edits.
+It's helpful for compliance and data retention

+## Encryption
+Three types:
+- No encryption
+- Server-side, the S3 encrypts the file after receiving it.
+- Client-side, the user encrypts the file before uploading it.

+## Shared Responsibility model
+AWS will be responsible of security, durability, availability, concurrent loss of data in two facilities, configuration and vulnerability analysis and compliance validation.
+The user is responsible of versioning, policies, replication, logging, monitoring, Storage classes and data encryption.

+## AWS Snow Family
+High secure portable device used to collect and process data at the edge or to migrate data in/out of AWS.
+The data migrations should be done with Snow family in order to have good performance in migrating data against limited connectivity, bandwidth, network costs and shared bandwidth, connection stability.
+With snow family, the client requires a device to AWS, uploads there the device and then it's reshipped to aws that will do the import/export.
+Steps:
+- request the snowball device
+- install the snowball client or AWS OpsHub on servers
+- connect the snowball to the servers and copy the files
+- ship back the devies
+- data will be loaded into an S3
+- snowball is wiped

+The second use case after migrations is the edge computing.
+It can be used to process data while it's being created on an edge location, with limited or absent connectivity and computing power.
+Usually it's used to preprocess data, machine learning, transcoding media.
+All the snow family devices can run EC2 instances and Lambda functions (using AWS IoT Greengrass).
+There are long-term options to save some costs (1 and 3 years)

+### Snowball Edge
+Physical box to move TBs or PBs, pay per data transfer job, S3 compatible.
+It can be storage optimized, 80 TB or compute Optimized, 42 TB.
+It's used for large data cloud migrations, Data Center decommision or disaster recovery.
+The storage optimized can be clustered up to 15 nodes.
+The compute optimized can have an optional GPU.
+It also has 52 vCPUs and 208 GiB of ram.
+Generally, the compute optimized is used for high computing workloads such as machine learning.

+### Snowcone
+Smaller than edge, more portable.
+8TB of usable storage.
+Snowcone should be used when Snowball does not fit physically.
+It can be sent back to AWS or connected to internat and use AWS DataSync to send the data.

+### Snowmobile
+It's a real truck to transfer exabytes of data.
+It has 100 PB of capacity (multiple can be used in parallel).
+High security, controlled, geolocalized and 24/7 surveillance.
+It's obviously completely offline.

+### Smaller Snowcone
+Used for edge computing, 2CPU, 4GB ram, usb-c.

+### OpsHub
+It's a software to manage the devices, with a GUI.
+Used to unlocking devices, transferring files, managing instances running on devices, monitor devices, launch compatible services on devices (EC2, datasync, nfs)

+## Storage Gateway
+AWS pushed for hybrig cloud.
+Due to long migrations, secuirty requirements, compliance requirements, and strategy.
+Storage Gateway is used to expose on-premises data.
+Can bridge on-premise data with cloud data.
+It's useful for disaster recovery, backup and restore, tiered storage.
+There are 3 types:
+- File Gateway
+- Volume Gateway
+- Tape Gateway